RaghenM/VBA-Challenge/README.md

 # VBA-Challenge
-Data Science bootcamp Module 2 Homework Challenge
+Data Science Bootcamp Module 2 Challenge:
 This challenge uses Excel and VBA to analyze and summarize stock data over a 3-year period